briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

 helpful even without configuration:

 * [`btrfs-progs`]
   * Provides user-space tools for working with btrfs.
-Note that this package is basically a necessity because when you generate the initramfs via `mkinitcpio`, it will be unable to run the fsck build hook without this.
+This package is basically a necessity because when you generate the initramfs via `mkinitcpio`, it will be unable to run the fsck build hook without this.
 * [`man-db` and `man-pages`](https://wiki.archlinux.org/title/Man_page)
   * The ubiquitous `man` command is the standard way to read documentation on various commands, programs, system calls, etc. Though most of these can be